Titan-C/titan-c.github.io/_drafts/u2f.md

 in my online accounts.
 First I started using the Google Authenticator app on my Android phone, but it is very inconfortable to have to use my phone every time.
 So I decided to try the FIDO U2F keys.
-The most famous come from [Yubico], but they felt a bit to expensive to try them out for convenience, and though they support GPG the starter key just for authentication is also a bit expensive so I went for a cheaper alternative that shall do the same with the [HyperFIDO U2F Security Key], which was half the price, most certainly half the features, too.
+The most famous are from [Yubico], but they felt a bit to expensive to try them out for convenience, and though they support GPG the starter key just for authentication is also a bit expensive so I went for a cheaper alternative that shall do the same with the [HyperFIDO U2F Security Key], which was half the price, most certainly half the features, too.
 The thing is that on their website you will only find documentation to use to authenticate in Google accounts.
-This post is to tell you how far it got in using it.
+This post is to tell you how far I got in using it.

 I'm using [Arch Linux] because it's great.
 The [HyperFIDO U2F Security Key] is all plastic and the cap can't stay fixed after few insertions